 Limitations of pocket penetrometers.
 Pocket penetrometers do not work on sand or gravel.
-Do not use to determine allowable bearing for these types of soils.
+Use to determine allowable pressure for these types of soils.
 If you encounter a layer of gravel, test the soil under the gravel.
 Do not put the penetrometer on stones larger than its tip as this will provide an inaccurate reading.